jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's why open-source is vital.

-Precisely because nobody owns its educational content, server software, operating systems, web apps, robot specifications, and so many other remarkable technologies.
+Its immense value is that nobody owns its educational content, server software, operating systems, web apps, robot specifications, and other remarkable technologies.
 That means gatekeepers can't stop protagonists from empowering more player gods.
 Whether it's with a simple rotating list of persons to take out the trash.
 An online encyclopedia with millions of helpful articles.
 Or software to give society internet streaming—as when a few hackers tore down "Darth Blockbuster's" gate when he tried to keep us buying and borrowing his DVDs.

-To continue opening gates, building the era of digital mass-collaboration, and ushering us into the Internet Age, the open-source community needs our support.
+The open-source community needs our support to continue opening gates, building the era of digital mass-collaboration, and ushering us into the Internet Age.
 We can't ask any more of them.
 The Jedi have done their job.

 Main Street needs to step up and flock to the open-source banner and grab hold of the great levers of power they've made for us.

-We can, once we become player gods.
+Our ancestors became player gods and supported the protagonists of the Industrial Age.

+Now it's our turn to support open-source and become player gods of the Internet Age.

 <iframe src="https://player.vimeo.com/video/366560857" width="600" height="338" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe><p><a href="https://vimeo.com/366560857">What is Figma?</a> from <a href="https://vimeo.com/user21703697">Enle Li</a> on <a href="https://vimeo.com">Vimeo</a></p>